chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 )
 ```

-In this we can roughly see the the class `MyClass` in the project `MyProject` which has the instance member `MyMethod` that takes in a `string` and returns `void` and a default constructor.
+Here we can see the class `MyClass` in the project `MyProject` which has the instance member `MyMethod` that takes in a `string` and returns `void` and a default constructor.

+### --diff

-The `--diff` command takes two dll paths and produces the difference in the API in human readable format:
+The `--diff` command takes two paths and produces the difference in the API in a readable format:

 ```
 synver --diff path/to/first.dll path/to/second.dll